Posted Oct 19, 2020 | By Brittney Hendricks

 Please first call your primary care doctor, a nurse hotline, or an urgent care center before going to the hospital.
 Check online resources like the CDC website if you are worried that you or a loved one has the COVID-19 virus.
 Do not go to the emergency room of a hospital unless you have deemed that you have an actual emergency.
 Call 911 or go to the emergency room if you are experiencing a medical emergency.

 California has a blueprint for reducing COVID-19 in the State with revised criteria for loosening and tightening restrictions on activities.
 See the State of California’s Blueprint for a Safer Economy for more information.
-Ventura County will remain on the most stringent tier of the system through the third week of September.
-It will be able to begin lifting restrictions once its average daily new COVID-19 cases are fewer than seven for every 100,000 residents, approximately 60 per day, for two consecutive weeks.
+Ventura County has moved to the less restrictive red tier of the system as of October 6.
+It will continue lifting restrictions once its average daily new COVID-19 cases are fewer than four for every 100,000 residents, approximately 35 per day, for two consecutive weeks.

 While we won’t see the return of museums, live events and festivals until test positivity rates improve, as of August 31st, the following businesses are open with modified operations.